Original Pedro Flores Yoyo

 This yoyo is what is known as a Big "F" Flores yoyo, with an ink stamped seal, wood, tournament shape, one piece.
 They were made in 1929 and 1930.

 The ink stamp of the logo is faded.
-There are chips in the wood.
 The string could possibly be the original string.
 It is knotted at the axle and short.

 According to Lucky's Collector's Guide, it is probably in Fine or Good condition.
 Fine is described as, "Some small paint chips in the seal are allowed, but no loss of any complete letters.
 Some letters may be faded, but are visible.
 Less than five age paint chips on the face.
 Minor rim wear with scratches and slight paint loss."